itskass/go-css/README.md

 ---

 This parser understands simple CSS and comes with a basic CSS syntax checker.
+Does not currently support the following features:
+- Media Queries
+- Comma seperated selectors

+## Installation

 ```
 go get github.com/itskass/go-css
 ```

-Example usage:
+## Example usage:

 ```go